 If you have filling leftover, but no more room to add shells you can add some more filling to the ones that you may have skimped on.
 Add some cheese on top (the theme here is cheese on cheese clearly), cover with foil and into the oven they go.

-Remove the foil and broil till the top of the cheese is brown and bubbly.
+Remove the foil at the end and broil to get cheese brown and bubbly.
+Top with freshly chopped basil and serve!

 This recipe is the most requested by my family/friends when I ask them what they want me to make and I know your family will love it too!